Covid 19 coronavirus: Fullers ferry halted after disruptive passenger refuses to wear mask

 He had plenty of support from people commenting on the video, but staff and passengers on board the ferry weren't impressed with his actions and urged him to wear a mask to keep himself and others safe.

-Public health expert Dr Michael Baker agrees, saying commuters must wear masks to prevent the spread of Covid-19 and people need to realise there are limits to their actions when it comes to public health.
+Epidemiologist Michael Baker agrees, saying commuters must wear masks to prevent the spread of Covid-19 and people need to realise there are limits to their actions when it comes to public health.

 "Individuals have to say, 'My right to do whatever I want, whenever I want, wherever I want has its limits'.